 Welcome...... to my website.

-Quantum Monte Carlo (QMC) methods enable the calculation of the electronic structures and energies of solids and molecules with unrivalled accuracy.
+Quantum Monte Carlo (QMC) methods enable the calculation of the electronic structures of solids and molecules with unrivalled accuracy.
 The methods are stochastic, generating random sets of electron coordinates with the appropriate distribution.
-Useful quantities, such as energies, are extracted from these data using statistical methods.
+Useful quantities, such as energies, are recovered from these data using statistical methods.
 All my QMC calculations are carried out using the CASINO code, of which I am one of the authors.

 Behaviour of positrons immersed in electron gasesI have used both density functional theory (DFT) and QMC methods to calculate the behaviour of positrons immersed in electron gases.
 In particular, I have calculated the immersion energy, annihilation rate and momentum density of the annihilation radiation as a function of the density of the electron gas.
 These data will facilitate the interpretation of the results of positron annihilation experiments, in which positrons are injected into metals or semiconductors in order to learn about the type and concentration of defects that are present in the sample.

 van der Waals interactions between thin metallic wires and layersI have used QMC to calculate the van der Waals interaction between pairs of thin, metallic wires and layers, modelled by 1D and 2D homogeneous electron gases.
 Surprisingly, the form of interaction between 1D conductors assumed in many current models of carbon nanotubes (for example, those that use Lennard-Jones potentials between pairs of atoms) can be shown to be qualitatively wrong.